cppccosmo/gadget-4-cppc/documentation/05_parameterfile.md

 -------

-**stream_vel** 0
+**StreamVelListFilename**
-The comoving Lagrangian velocity of the neutrino particles to be converted.
+Path to file containing the comoving Lagrangian velocity of the neutrino particles to be converted.
 Given in units of km/s. stream_vel = tau / m.
 IC module will convert it to physical velocity, then into Gadget internal units later.

 -------